top of page

 Outsourcing

-Solving the outsourcing problem should be fairly simple: companies who wish to do business in the country should be required to build their product within the given nation.
-For example, if the Ford auto company closed its factory in America and moved its jobs to Mexico, then any automotive part manufactured in Mexico may only be sold and used in Mexico.
+the Ford auto company wanted to close its factory in America and move its jobs to Mexico, then the parts manufactured in Mexico may only be sold and used in Mexico.
 If Ford wanted to use the same part in America then that part (and all other parts for the vehicle) must be manufactured and assembled in America.
-That way, companies may expand their products into other countries but not do so at the expense of costing Americans their jobs.
+That way, companies may expand their products into other countries, but not do so at the expense of costing Americans their jobs.

 Automated Interview